 All you need to do is then validate that your default hourly cost is used for these calculations – with just the click of a button.

 However, if an MO is going to take longer or the costing has changed, you can still edit that individual MO for more accurate cost tracking.

 If you want a more detailed explanation of how this feature works, be sure to check out the knowledge base article.

-If you have any questions or suggestions for what you’d like to see in future updates, feel free to get in touch and let us know.
+If you have any questions or suggestions for what you’d like to see in future updates, feel free to and let us know.

 And until next time, happy manufacturing.

 Get the visibilty you need to move products and make decisions